dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch2_StressPorePressure.md

 4. Go to [my Github repository](https://github.com/dnicolasespinoza/GeomechanicsJupyter) and download the  files ``HCLonghorn.las`` and ``HCdeviationsurvey.dev``.
 The files include the well logging data and the well trajectory of a well for the Longhorn Field near Plaquemines Parish, Louisiana.
 The oilfield is an onshore oilfield.
 The first one is a well logging  file (.las).
 You will  find here measured depth (DEPTH [ft] - Track 1) and bulk mass density (ZDNC [g/cc] - Track 27).
 The second file has the deviation survey of the well.
 Column 3 is measured depth (MD), column 4 is TVDSS, column 5 is the E-W offset from the surface location, and column 6 is the N-S offset from the surface location.
 The water depth at this well location is 38 ft.
 You may assume an average bulk mass density of 2 g/cc between the surface and the beginning of the bulk density data.

-	1. Plot at least one of the following to visualize wellbore deviation: (1) 3D plot of the well (EWoffset, NSoffset, TVD), (2) 2D plot (EWoffset, NSoffset) "bird's-eye view", (3) lower hemisphere projection (See Chapter 6: https://dnicolasespinoza.github.io/ch6_WellboreGeomech.html#mechanical-stability-of-deviated-wellbores Links to an external site.)(plot inclination angles and azimuth angles in a polar coordinate system) using the deviation survey, .
+	1. Plot at least one of the following three options to visualize wellbore deviation using the deviation survey file: (1) 3D plot of the well (EWoffset, NSoffset, TVD), (2) 2D plot (EWoffset, NSoffset) "bird's-eye view", (3) lower hemisphere projection (See Chapter 6: https://dnicolasespinoza.github.io/ch6_WellboreGeomech.html#mechanical-stability-of-deviated-wellbores Links to an external site.).
 	2. Plot TVDSS [ft] as a function of MD [ft].
 For this simple trajectory you may use a linear fit to relate TVDSS and MD.
 	3. Plot bulk density (x-axis) verse TVDSS (ft) (y-axis).
 	4. Compute and plot the total vertical stress (psi) (x-axis) versus TVDSS (ft) (y-axis).
 Compute and plot also the expected hydrostatic pore pressure.